tpunt/PHP7-Reference/README.md

 ### Closure call() Method

 The new `call()` method for closures is used as a shorthand way of invoking a closure whilst binding an object scope to it.
-This creates more perfomant and compact code by removing the need to create an intermediate closure before invoking it.
+This creates more performance and compact code by removing the need to create an intermediate closure before invoking it.